inclusive-design/trust-meter/Terms of Reference.md

 Additional meetings between Technical Experts, the Technical Committee, and other stakeholders may have meetings at other times as needed.

+### Meeting Methodology and Collaborative Processes

+The means and tools used by the committee for meetings and drafting the specifications, including tracking versions of it and changes to it, shall be decided by the committee members during their earliest meetings.

 ## Consensus Building

 ## Communication and Conduct